-The aim of this UN Global Technical Regulation (GTR) is to provide measures to strengthen the world-harmonization of vehicle approval and certification legislation, in order to improve the cost effectiveness of environmental performance testing, remove trade barriers, reduce the overall complexity of global legislation, remove potential areas of conflict or opposing requirements and improve the air quality world-wide.
+The aim of this UN GTR is to provide measures to strengthen the world-harmonization of vehicle approval and certification legislation, in order to improve the cost effectiveness of environmental performance testing, remove trade barriers, reduce the overall complexity of global legislation, remove potential areas of conflict or opposing requirements and improve the air quality world-wide.

-In the framework of the 1998 Agreement and under continued work by the informal working group (IWG) on Environmental and Propulsion Performance Requirements of L-category vehicles (EPPR), the objective of this document is to propose a new UN GTR on the measurement procedure for two- or three-wheeled vehicles equipped with a combustion engine with regard to durability of pollution-control devices.
+In the framework of the 1998 Agreement and under continued work by the Informal Working Group (IWG) on Environmental and Propulsion Performance Requirements (EPPR) of L-category vehicles, the objective of this document is to propose a new UN GTR on the measurement procedure for two- and three-wheeled vehicles equipped with a combustion engine with regard to durability of pollution-control devices.

 The IWG on EPPR also considered alignment with the work done by the IWG on Worldwide harmonized Light Vehicles Test Procedure (WLTP) if deemed advantageous, to ensure harmonization and to avoid any duplication of effort.

-This UN GTR is based on the work of the Informal Working Group (IWG) on Environmental and Propulsion unit Performance Requirements (EPPR) of vehicles, from now on referred to as EPPR IWG, which held its first meeting during the sixty-fifth GRPE in January 2013 and on the initial proposal by the European Union (EU, represented by the European Commission (EC)).
+This UN GTR is based on the work of the Informal Working Group (IWG) on Environmental and Propulsion unit Performance Requirements (EPPR) of L-category vehicles, from now on referred to as EPPR IWG, which held its first meeting during the sixty-fifth GRPE in January 2013 and on the initial proposal by the European Union (EU, represented by the European Commission (EC)).

 Procedural background